vijjeswarapusuryateja/ML_Projects/Sentiment_Analysis/README.md

 test.csv - The test data file contains only tweet ids and the tweet text with each tweet in a new line.

 Most profane and vulgar terms in the tweets have been replaced with “$&@*#”.
 However, please note that the dataset still might contain text that may be considered profane, vulgar, or offensive.

+Dataset:

+If amyone need dataset you can send me a mail: surya.vijjeswarapu@iiml.org